skorsu/Stats506_Project/R/README.md

 ### plot_kfold
 This function will perform 5-fold cross validation in order to determine the degree of freedom/number of knots for basis spline and natural spline.
 This function will create a plot along with calculate the MSE for each knots/degree of freedom under the k-fold cross validation process.

+## result_pic
+This folder contains the plot used in the .Rmd file